 Contribution Type Amount calendar year.
 Traditional After-tax 1% to 15% of your eligible base pay before deductions as after-tax contributions.
 Maximum Combined Contribution The total of your Roth 401(k), before-tax, and traditional after-tax contributions may not exceed 75% of your eligible base pay.
-Rollover Contributions eligible base pay.
-The following ROLLOVER CONTRIBUTIONS are accepted.
-Direct rollovers of the taxable and non-taxable portion of a distribution (including any Roth contributions and earnings) from a prior employer's TAX-QUALIFIED PLAN (such as a 401(k) savings plan or defined benefit pension plan), section 403(b) plan or governmental section 457(b) plan.
-Indirect rollovers from a "CONDUIT IRA" (an IRA tha has received only rollover contributions from tax-qualified plans, section 403(b) plans and governmental section 457(b) plans) of before-tax employee deferrals or employer contributions, plus earnings on those contributions.
-Indirect rollovers from your prior employer's tax-qualified plan, section 403(b) plan or governmental section 457(b) plan or governmental secti contributions and earnings from another employer's tax- qualified plan, section 403(b) plan or governmental section 457(b) plan.
+Rollover Contributions qualified plan, section 403(b) plan or governmental section 457(b) plan.
 Catch-up Contributions Additional deferrals of "catch-up" contributions and/or Roth catch-up contributions above the maximum annual dollar limit for deferrals will be allowed if you will be age 50 or older during the calendar year.